warts up on undisturbed tree bark slowly

 - Not Threatened

 What makes it special is the stubbornness.
 Pertusaria lichen is one of the slowest-growing lichens in New Zealand.
-It adds only a fraction of a millimetre per year, creeping across the bark at a pace that is almost impossible to measure.
+It adds only a fraction of a millimetre per year.
+Creeping across the bark at a pace that is almost impossible to measure.
 A patch the size of your palm may be a century old.
-It is the lichen of the patient one, the one that takes its time and does not care how long it takes, the one that outlasts the trees it grows on.
+It is the lichen of the patient one.
+The one that takes its time.
+And does not care how long it takes.
+The one that outlasts the trees it grows on.

+Biologically, the pertusaria lichen is a partnership.
+A fungus and an alga live together.
+The fungus provides structure and protection.
+The alga provides food through photosynthesis.
+The ostioles are the openings of the fruiting bodies.
+Releasing spores into the air.
 To find pertusaria lichen is to find the warted patch on the old bark.
-It is pale, lumpy, and stubborn, a living fossil on the tree.
-You can run your finger over the surface and feel the bumps, the warts, the texture of age.
-It is the lichen of the warted surface, the one with a stubborn, slow-growing presence, the one that proves that patience is a form of strength.
+It is pale, lumpy, and stubborn.
+A living fossil on the tree.
+You can run your finger over the surface.
+Feel the bumps.
+The warts.
+The texture of age.
+It is the lichen of the warted surface.
+The one with a stubborn, slow-growing presence.
+The one that proves that patience is a form of strength.